First day of issue: Special handstamps

 With postmarks becoming more and more important to the covers, pictorial postmarks became very popular.
-Pictorial postmarks are also known as Special Handstamps/Postmarks.
+Pictorial postmarks are also known in the U.K. as Special Handstamps/Postmarks.
 In 1924, the first commemorative set of stamps for the British Empire Exhibition had both special postmarks and a special slogan, but it was not until the late 1960s and early 1970s that dealers and organisations really caught on that you could sponsor/design a connected postmark and it would make an ordinary cover something special.
 These days anyone can sponsor a postmark.
 They need to design the postmark, get it approved by Royal Mail and then pay a fee.
 The postmark then becomes the property of Royal Mail and anyone is allowed to use it on their covers.
 This means that to a certain extent, most cover producers “borrow” other people’s postmarks.
 However, to be an “official” cover, a postmark has to be on the cover produced by the organisation that sponsored the postmark in the first place.

 Cachet

 As the collecting of first day covers became more popular they began to appear on prepared envelopes, often with an illustration (commonly referred to by collectors as a cachet) that corresponded with the theme of the stamp.
 Several printing companies began producing such envelopes and often hired freelance illustrators to design their cachets such as Charles R. Chickering who in his earlier years designed postage stamps for the U.S. Post Office.
-Cachets, which should not be confused with postmarks, are basically rubber stamps.
-Postmarks can only be applied by official Post Offices whereas anyone can design a cachet and put it on their cover.
+Cachets should not be confused with postmarks, which are typically rubber stamps.
+Postmarks can only be applied by official Post Offices, whereas anyone can design a cachet using any artistic medium and put it on their cover.
 A cachet makes a cover unique and helps tell the story of the cover.
 It can say whether the cover was carried (for example, covers were carried on the very last flight of the Concorde), who the signer was or information about the postmark.
-Royal Mail no longer counts pre-decimal stamps as valid and won’t postmark them, a cachet can therefore be used to cancel a pre-decimal stamp on a cover.
+Royal Mail no longer counts pre-decimal stamps as valid and will not postmark them, a cachet can therefore be used to cancel a pre-decimal stamp on a cover.
 It provides a link between that stamp and the envelope.
 They can also be used to cancel Cinderella stamps.